-The principal activity of Quilter Business Services Limited (the "Company") during the year was the provision of management and administrative services to the Quilter plc group (the "Group").
+The principal activity of Quilter Business Services Limited (the "Company") during the year was the provision of management and administrative services to the Quilter plc Group (hereafter "Quilter" or the "Group").
 The principal activity of the Company is expected to continue, with no plans for these activities to change.

-The Company is part of the Quilter plc group.
+The Company is part of the Group, consisting of Quilter plc and its direct and indirect subsidiaries.
 Quilter plc's ordinary shares are listed on the London and Johannesburg Stock Exchanges.
 Quilter plc provides the Company with strategic and governance oversight.